-The subject building is a 2 1⁄2 storey former residential building converted to institutional use.
-The subject building was observed to be constructed with a stone and mortar foundation with one basement level, wood-frame construction with brick cladding, and an asphalt shingle roof.
-The interior walls were gypsum wallboard or plaster.
-Throughout the subject building, ceilings were observed to be either plaster or suspended ceiling tiles.
-The floors were generally vinyl floor tiles over wood.
+The subject building is a two-storey residential building.
+The building was constructed in 1920 and covered approximately 1,259 square feet.
+The subject building was observed to be constructed with a poured concrete foundation, wood frame construction with brick and stucco cladding and flat tar and gravel roof.
+The interior walls were plaster, drywall and ceramic tiles.
+Throughout the subject building, ceilings were observed to be either plaster, drywall, or suspended ceiling tiles.
+The floors were generally a combination of vinyl floor tiles, Vinyl Sheet Flooring, laminate, hardwood, or ceramic tiles.